zemirco/old-zemirco.github.io/source/_posts/2013-06-13-building-offline-applications-with-angularjs-and-pouchdb.markdown

 AngularJS and PouchDB are awesome frameworks.
 I hope their engineers and the community will support both for a long time to come.
 Combined they are a match made in heaven.
 AngularJS gives you all the tools to keep your frontend code nice and tidy while PouchDB takes care of your data.
 Use both to write offline applications that run in the browser on every modern device.
+See the final app at [plnkr#BoxJTY](http://plnkr.co/edit/BoxJTY?p=preview).